Art 170 - Introductory Drawing

 One-unit semester course.
 This course will explore the myriad ways in which early modern European artists took forms, media, materials, and subjects from other cultures and transformed them into something different.
 These acts of transformations could be violent, ignorant, admiring, relatively benign, or even unintentional.
 We will consider what was at stake in these transformations, what was changed, how and why they happened, and what role they played in the broader context of cultural contact in the early modern period.
 We will analyze the terminology of these “transformations,” and focus in particular on the term “appropriation” and its relationship to power.
 The latter part of the semester will be devoted to looking at how early modern European art has been commented upon, transformed, remade, and translated by curators and contemporary artists.
 Prerequisites: ART 201 and two 300-level art history courses.
 Conference.

 Art 481 - Independent Projects or Independent Reading

-One-half or full course for one semester.
+Variable (one-half or one)-unit semester course.
 Independent courses are usually offered only to students already admitted to the division as art majors.
 Such courses cannot be used to satisfy the basic course requirements of the department.
 Prerequisite: approval of instructor and division.